-Under the Pune Bicycle Plan, the city is looking to extend its current 94km network into a 300km city wide network in the next three financial years the city is undertaking a comprehensive approach to promote bicycles and increase the modal share of cycling to 25% by 2031.
-To promote cycling for first- and last-mile connectivity, the city has launched a Public Bicycle Share with 4,000 cycles under operation in its first phase and the trip rate is estimated to be four trips per cycle per day.
+Under the Pune Bicycle Plan, the city is adopting a comprehensive approach to promote cycling and increase the modal share to 25% by 2031.
+To achieve this target, Pune is looking to extend its current 94 km network into a 840 km city-wide network in the next three financial years.
+As part of this holistic effort, the city has also launched a Public Bicycle-Sharing system of 4,000 cycles in its first phase, with an estimated trip rate of 4 trips per cycle per day.